lostflux/content/content/musings/not-knowing.md

 ---
 title: not knowing
+description: |
-description: Knowing nothing is the first step to knowing anything.
+  Knowing nothing is the first step to knowing anything.
-category: musings
+  Yet, it is often frowned upon to admit that you know nothing.
+  In the Socratic Dialogues, Socrates posits that it is worse of oneself to think they know that which they do not know than to admit that they do not know.
 draft: true
-layout: article
 date: 2023-09-24 23:00:00
 ---